dns-king/dns-king/README.md

 - :telescope: I started teaching myself programming as a hobby.

-- :books: I quickly became hooked and spent most of my free time reading books and watching online tutorials
+- :books: I quickly became hooked and spent most of my free time reading books and watching online tutorials.

 - :open_file_folder: As a self-taught software engineer, I enjoy both frontend and backend development.
-But, if I had to choose, I would say that I love backend development the most
+But, if I had to choose, I would say that I love backend development the most.

 - :mailbox: How to reach me: dennis.king2022@outlook.com